The Patriot Post® · The Patriot's Primer on American Liberty (Full Copyright Text)

 Though critical of many of its provisions, Thomas Jefferson wrote in reflection of the Convention and its product: “The example of changing a constitution by assembling the wise men of the state, instead of assembling armies, will be worth as much to the world as the former examples we had given them.
 The constitution, too, which was the result of our deliberation, is unquestionably the wisest ever yet presented to men.”

 Our Founders affirmed that the natural rights enumerated in our Declaration of Independence and, by extension, as codified in its subordinate guidance, our Constitution, are those endowed by our Creator.
 Regarding the supremacy of the Declaration’s enumerations, on the occasion of the Declaration’s 50th anniversary, Madison wrote to Jefferson, “On the distinctive principles of the Government … of the U. States, the best guides are to be found in … The Declaration of Independence, as the fundamental Act of Union of these States.”

-Hence, the Articles of Confederation and its successor, the U.S. Constitution, were created as contractual agreements binding the several states into one union as our national motto implies — E Pluribus Unum.
-But the innate Rights of Man identified in the Declaration are the overarching basis of that union, irrevocable and non-negotiable by way of “collective agreement and compromise.”
+Hence, the U.S. Constitution was created as a contractual agreement binding the several states into one union as our national motto implies — E Pluribus Unum.
+But the innate Rights of Mankind identified in the Declaration, provide the overarching basis for that union, irrevocable and non-negotiable by way of “collective agreement and compromise.”

 George Washington was unanimously elected by the Electoral College twice, in 1789 and 1792, and served our new nation until 1797, when he chose, once again, to return to his Mount Vernon farm.